adelebai/pacific-whale-video-processing/README.md

 - classification models located in /models
 - video processing tool located in /video
-- model training scripts located in /training_scripts
+- model training scripts located in /training_scripts (TBC)

 Users are welcome to implement their own classification models and/or video processing tools provided they inherit the required functions in the base classes.

 ## Overview of Models

 A few models were tested and the best design/model was chosen as described below.
+Samples of the training data are available in /training_scripts.

 Surfacing Model - this model classifies a frame into 5 different categories of surfacing.
 Quality Model - this model classifies a frame into 2 categories.

-### Model Training Script

-TBC - derived from space-whale but modified slightly for multi-feature classification.

 ## Limitations